 The patient is maintained on bowel rest after midnight before the operation.
 Broad-spectrum IV antibiotics with coverage of gram-negative aerobes and anaerobes and gram-positive anaerobes are administered prior to incision.
 Patients are also given subcutaneous low-molecular-weight heparin preoperatively.

 General anesthesia with endotracheal intubation is necessary for this operation to provide complete neuromuscular blockade.
 The patient is supplemented with narcotic analgesia during the anesthetic portion of the procedure to allow a smooth transition to the awakened state.
 Occasionally, the patient may benefit from an epidural analgesic supplement because of severe chronic obstructive pulmonary disease (COPD).
 Ketorolac is a reasonable supplement to the narcotic analgesia provided after surgery, if the field is very dry and there is no contraindication to this medication.

 Laparoscopic LAR is performed in the lithotomy position using Allen stirrups to position the patient (Figure 1).
 Sequential compression devices are placed on the calves at the time of entering the room before anesthesia induction.
 A beanbag is very helpful to fix the patient in position because gravity will be used for retraction.
 The patient will be tilted back and forth from right to left and placed in steep Trendelenburg and even in reverse Trendelenburg positions at times.
-The beanbag is curled up around the sides and shoulders of the patient, and a tape is placed across the chest to keep the beanbag ...
+The beanbag is curled up around the sides and shoulders of the patient, and a tape is placed across the chest ...